ADVERTISEMENT

 (The wolf changes his coat, not his disposition.)

-Words of warning when some people claim they changed.
+Words of warning when some people claim they have changed.

 (Know thyself.)